Skip to content

 Fintech in Estonia

-With a digital mindset and decades of experience in digital identity, cloud infrastructure, and decentralised data, Estonia is one of the most vibrant locations for FinTech in Europe.
-Unicorns including Wise, Veriff and ID.me have roots in Estonia.
+With a digital mindset and decades of experience with electronic identity, digital contracts, and decentralised data, Estonia is a vibrant location for FinTech in Europe.
+Unicorns Wise, Veriff and ID.me have roots in Estonia, and 99% of financial services transactions occur online.

 flag of france